Richard2012/zf2-polls/README.md

 1. Install the database running the .sql provided.

-2. Enter poll data (uestion and answers).
-You can have more then one poll.
+2. Enter poll data (poll question and answers).
+You can create more then one poll.

 3. Do configuration work on Zend Framework (probably the most difficult).
 We will elaborate more on this later.